|

 Rome Itinerary Day One: Arrival and Exploring the City

-Just like with our 3 Day London Itinerary, we’re going to assume that you are arriving in Rome on a morning flight, which is why this day has a little less activity than our other days.
+We’re going to assume that you are arriving in Rome on a morning flight, which is why this day has a little less activity than our other days.

 If you’re arrived the evening before and are ready to go though, great!
 Add something else to this day, perhaps a museum we don’t have on our list (the Borghese Gallery is a great possibility), or just spend some extra time getting a feel for the city.
-Find some extra churches to check out (they are everywhere in Rome and you can usually just walk right in).
-Take advantage of extra gelato time.
-You won’t be lacking in possibilities.

 If you’ve arrived in the morning though, step one is figuring out what to do with your luggage if you can’t check into your accommodations yet.
 Often, hotels will let you leave your luggage at the front desk before check-in.
 Or perhaps you can arrange for an early check-in.
 Just be sure to have a plan before you get there so you aren’t wandering the streets with your bags!